-- Light watering: His leaves hold a lot of water, so he doesn’t need frequent watering.
-Water him only when his soil is dry
+Light watering: The leaves hold a lot of water, so it doesn’t need frequent watering.
+Water only when soil is dry

-- Warmth: He doesn’t cope well with cold.
-The temperature of most homes should be fine, but keep him away from draughts.
+Warmth: It doesn’t cope well with cold.
+The temperature of most homes should be fine, but keep it away from draughts.

-- Bright light: He’ll enjoy a spot with lots of bright light, though not too much direct sun.
-He won’t enjoy living in shade.
+Bright light: It’ll enjoy a spot with lots of bright light, though not too much direct sun.
+It won’t enjoy living in shade.

-- All the water in those big leaves mean he’s a pretty heavy plant, so he’ll need a sturdy pot to avoid tipping over.
+All the water in those big leaves mean it is a pretty heavy plant, so will need a sturdy pot to avoid tipping over.

 Aloe vera is probably one of the best-known houseplants.
 The gel inside its leaves is famously used for soothing burns, but it’s more than just a green first aid kit.
 This is a plant that has adapted to live all over the world.